taustation-fan/taustation-fan.github.io/README.md

 * You can buy them in the shop
 * You can buy a 3-day VIP pack every 7 days at the Vendors (Market), for 290 bonds
-* You can buy VIP packs on the Public Market when other players are willing to part with them.
 * You can find VIP packs in the ruins

-You can also sell VIP packs on the Public Market, for up to 10,000 credits per day of VIP.

 ## Travel